Sunfished/FakemonCollageCreator/README.md

 * Type2
 * Tag
 * Image

-If you set up the headers right, you should see column A with "N", column B with "Name", and so on.

 3. Fill out your sheet with your Fakemon.
 Each Fakemon represents a row.
 Here is what each one represents:
 * N: This is the Fakemon's Index Number.
 You can completely disregard adding anything here.
 If you don't want it to show up in the collage, add an "E".